Artwork Page for The monk returns the magic parrot to its rightful owner, the merchant, from a Tuti-nama (Tales of a Parrot): Tenth Night

 The monk, seated and wearing a leopard-skin cape across his shoulders, hands the talking, wooden parrot back to the merchant.
 Previously, the monk had gotten this parrot from the wife of the vizier’s son, who had it stolen from the merchant in order to win a wager.

-Vertically oriented book page with Persian script in the upper two thirds and an image in the lower depicting a man with medium skin tone seated cross-legged on our right, handing a green parrot to a standing, orange-wearing man on our left who reaches one hand to the parrot and arcs the other over his head.
+A book page features Persian script in the upper two-thirds and an image below depicting a man with medium skin tone seated cross-legged on our right, handing a green parrot to a standing, orange-wearing man on our left who reaches one hand to the parrot and arcs the other over his head.
 The man on our right sits under an overhang, wearing a blue tunic, a leopard skin over his shoulders.

 The monk returns the magic parrot to its rightful owner, the merchant, from a Tuti-nama (Tales of a Parrot): Tenth Night